pritishmishra/grade-api-test/readme.md

 ## Task 5 Bonus

-If your team finishes the above task and has extra time, we encourage you to go through the code base in more detail and think critically about the structure of the code.
-What strikes you as being good design?
-What feels like it could be improved or restructured to make the code better?
-How easy would it be to implement new functionality into the program?
+If your team finishes the above task and has extra time, we encourage you think of an additional use-case that can be implemented using this Grade API.
+Implement this use-case end-to-end, from the UI layer to the UseCase layer, and see how it works.

-In lecture this week, we will finish our initial tour of Clean Architecture with a full example designed with Clean Architecture in mind.
-You might find it useful to revisit this code base after to see what parts align with Clean Architecture and which parts do not.
+This will be helpful for you when you start developing your own course project where you will also be using an API endpoint.

 ## Tips
 1. Use this API `info` if you want to access all the information you can access (your team and all your teammates' grades).